martok/py-dnskey/README.md

         TARGET         Target path to move to

       options:
-        -r, --recurse  Recursively acton zones below the given one -n, --dry-run  Don't perform action, just show plan --auto         Automatically append year of Inactive to TARGET
+        -r, --recurse  Recursively act on zones below the given one -n, --dry-run  Don't perform action, just show plan --auto         Automatically append year of inactivation to TARGET

 ```